Wave scooters launch against Lime in Auckland

 Wave scooters will be on Auckland streets from Wednesday morning - with 285 initially.

-It will cost $1 upfront, then 30 cents a minute, to ride a Wave, founder and managing director Albert Hoeft told the Herald.
+It will cost $1 upfront, then 30 cents a minute, to ride a Wave, founder and managing director Albert Hoeft says.

 That matches Lime's pricing.